 Under Australia’s foreign investment regime, acquisitions by a “foreign person” are subject to governmental control for reasons of “national interest” or “national security” if they fall into one of four categories:

-- mandatory filing where certain valuation thresholds are met (notifiable actions); and
+(i) mandatory filing for transactions where certain valuation thresholds are met (notifiable actions);

-- voluntary filing where a transaction does not meet the valuation thresholds but raises “national interest” concerns (significant actions).
+(ii) voluntary filing where a transaction does not meet the valuation thresholds but raises “national interest” concerns (significant actions);

-A foreign investment filing with the Foreign Investment Review Board (FIRB) is required for notifiable actions.
 Filing thresholds are separated according to whether a transaction involves the acquisition of Australian shares or assets on the one hand or an interest in Australian land on the other.
-The thresholds vary by acquirer type – principally whether an acquirer is from a country that has a free trade agreement with Australia or not (higher valuation thresholds for free trade countries) – and for sensitive sectors.
+In general, the thresholds vary by acquirer type – principally whether an acquirer is from a country that has a free trade agreement with Australia or not (higher valuation thresholds for free trade countries) – and for sensitive sectors.
 Foreign government investors (including State-Owned Enterprises) also have separate thresholds.